bstatcomp/bayes4psy_tools/README.md

 # bayes4psy_tools

-Supporting tools for the bayes4psy package.
+A repository containing supporting tools for the bayes4psy package.